 To begin the discussion about partnering with yourtown, please contact our Corporate Relations Team.

 The support of Optus has helped run a number of Kids Helpline initiatives, drive innovation and use technology to reach more kids.
-We’re proud to have been partnered with Optus for 18 years.
-Optus currently supports the Kids Helpline @ School Digital Program.
-Kids Helpline @ School Digital is an early intervention and prevention program for all primary school-aged students around Australia.
+We’re proud to have been partnered with Optus for 19 years.
+Optus currently supports the Digital Thumbprint Program delivered by Kids Helpline @ School (KAS).
+KAS is an early intervention and prevention program for all primary school-aged students around Australia.
 The program allows primary schools to invite Kids Helpline counsellors deliver in-classroom support programs via video conferencing technology.
 There are eight curriculum-aligned topics that aim to promote digital respect, responsibility, resilience and empathy and online safety.

 Optus services over ten million customers each day.
 It provides a broad range of communications services including mobile, telephone, business network services, internet and satellite services.
 Optus says ‘Yes’ to supporting and investing in community, with a mission to help vulnerable youth achieve their full potential and enjoy a bright future, through the use of technology and life-enhancing programs and community grants.

 Future Generation Investment Company (FGX) has supported Kids Helpline since 2014.

 FGX has partnered with Kids Helpline in the KHL Circles project.
 KHL Circles is a purpose built, counsellor moderated mental health and emotional wellbeing social network that's safe, free and private for young people.
 It encourages peer-to-peer support and delivers expert group counselling supported by professional Kids Helpline counsellors 24/7.
 The partnership between Kids Helpline and the University of Sydney will produce new knowledge on the delivery of e-mental health services.